ZayneLiu/Librarian/Report.md

 Since Office 2007 the file formats and structure of all office documents has changed.
 Instead of older binary formats (i.e. `.doc`, `.xls`, and `.ppt`), they have adopted Open XML to be the default format of all Microsoft Office documents (`.docx`, `.xlsx` and `.pptx`) (Office Open XML, 2012).

 OpenXML files can be decompressed into many `.xml` files by compression software or tools.

+#### iText Core
+`iText Core` is a versatile programmable PDF solution for both .NET (C#) and Java languages. iText provides developers with the ability to create, read, modify PDF documents (iText, 2020).

 #### axios
 Axios is a promise based HTTP client for the browser and node.js (Axios, 2020).
 Axios supports Promise API which is a built-in javascript API used to represent the eventual completion (or failure) of an asynchronous operation, and its resulting value (MDN, 2020), promise API also supports method chaining to add more asynchronous actions.